mehdirahmouni/Utah_Health/README.md

 # Utah_Health
+This study is about the use of Choroplethr package for mapping by Ari Lamstein https://arilamstein.com/open-source/.
-Data analysis about some healthcare outcomes using R from public dataset.
+This data analysis is about some healthcare outcomes using R from public dataset (it is inspired by a work from Levi Thatcher of Health Catalyst).
-The data is available at: http://www.countyhealthrankings.org/app/utah/2016/overview, there is also the use of choropleth maps in R.
+The data is available at: http://www.countyhealthrankings.org/app/utah/2016/overview.